JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 ### Do the carbon outputs represent managed land or unmanaged land or both ?

-Currently the carbon outputs only represent carbon densities for unmanaged/undisturbed land.
-We are working on extending our approach to managed land types (Cropland, Pastures, Urbanland).
-Eventually, our outputs will include both carbon densities for managed and unmanaged land.
+Carbon densities are produced for unmanaged land types and 3 types of management, namely cropland, pasture and urban land.

 ## Description of harmonization process